The Best 30 Startup Videos

 Many people didn’t realize their Nest system could do more than control cooling and lights.

 The goal of this video was to show the many ways it can do more.
 Additionally, it eases the fear many people have of complicated technology by announcing Nest will do most of the work on its own.
-It all comes together in a fluid, beautiful animated startup explainer video.
+It all comes together in a fluid, beautiful piece of motion graphics production in a great startup explainer video.

 8.Be My Eyes Startup Video